1948 English cricket season: Test series

 Australia's "Invincibles" defeated England 4–0 with the Third Test drawn.
 England's batting was strong on paper, the first four in the order generally being Len Hutton, Cyril Washbrook, Bill Edrich and Denis Compton.
 But they found the fast bowling trio of Lindwall, Miller and Johnston a handful, especially since the playing conditions that summer allowed a new ball to be taken after only 55 overs.
 England's bowling was largely reliant on Alec Bedser, and against such a strong Australian batting line-up even his average was unimpressive.

 The first innings of the First Test set the pattern, with England only reaching as many as 165 thanks to 63 from Jim Laker at number 9.
 Johnston finished with 5/36.
 In reply, Bradman and Hassett both made centuries, and England had a deficit of 344.
 Assisted by an injury that prevented Lindwall from bowling, England made 441 in their second innings, thanks mainly to 184 by Compton, but Australia still won by 8 wickets.

-Australia won at Lord's by 409 runs, with Morris making a century in the first innings and Sid Barnes one in the second, and none of the English side even reaching fifty in either innings.
+Australia won at Lord's by 409 runs, with Morris making a century in the first innings and Sid Barnes one in the second, and none of the English team even reaching fifty in either innings.
 Lindwall took 5/70 in the first innings and Ernie Toshack had 5/40 in the second.

 The Third Test was drawn, and England might have won had not the Manchester weather caused much time to be lost.
 In England's first innings Compton had to retire hurt early on after being hit on the head by Lindwall, and needed two stitches, but he returned to the crease at 119 for 5 and finished with 145 not out out of 363.